Have equity in your home? Learn how Pennymac can help you make home improvements or pay off high interest debt with a cash-out refinance loan.

 Beyond your personal goals, there are other factors you should take into consideration.
 Here are some additional questions you should ask yourself before applying:

 • Do I have enough equity in my home? – The maximum loan-to-value (LTV) ratio for a cash-out mortgage varies based on many factors, including; the occupancy status of your property (owner-occupied or rental), your credit status, and the loan product you choose (conventional, FHA or VA).
-Maximum LTV for Conventional and FHA products range from 70%-80%, whereas the VA cash-out program allows you to increase your LTV up-to a maximum of 90%.
+Maximum LTV for Conventional and FHA products range from 70%-80%.
 This means you will need more equity in your home to make your cash-out refinance worthwhile if you plan to choose a conventional or FHA product.

 • How will Cash-Out Refinancing affect my monthly payments? – A cash-out refinance increases the total loan amount so your monthly payments will often increase as well.
 Your mortgage payment may be lowered by extending the term of the cash-out refinance.** Additionally, if you are using the cash to pay-off a high-balance credit card, the monthly payment savings from paying off your credit card may help offset a higher cash-out mortgage payment.
 Pennymac’s loan officers can discuss the best options for your individual situation.